Preparing for Your Appointment

 - If I am worried about managing the costs related to my cancer care, who can help me with these concerns?
 Who can help me understand what aspects of my care are covered by my insurance?

 - Are there any brochures or other printed material I can take with me?

 - What medications and supplements should I stop taking?

 - Should I stop taking hormone replacement therapy

 - Should I stop taking birth control pills?

-- If we went to 10 doctors, would they tell us the same thing?
+- If I went to 10 doctors would they tell us the same thing?
 If not, what else might they recommend and why?